Agilatech/versalink-bmp183-device/README.md

 Linux filesystem device for hardware bus, i.e. /dev/spidev1.0

 "altitude":<station altitude>
-Station altitude in meters.
+Station altitude in metres.
 Defaults to 0 (sea-level).
 Since barometric pressure is adjusted for elevation, failure to supply a valid altitude will result in very inacurate pressure values.

 "mode":<operating mode>
 The operating mode of the sensor, where 0 = low power, 1 = standard, 2 = high resolution, 3 = ultra high resolution
 ```

-####deltaPercent in detail
+#### devicePoll and streamPeriod
+_devicePoll_ is given in milliseconds, and defines how often the device will be polled for new values.
+This paramter is primary useful in sensors which sit idle waiting to be polled, and not for devices which supply values on their own schedule (i.e. for pull ranther that push).

+_streamPeriod_ is also given in milliseconds, and defines how often the device will publish its values on the data stream.
+Streaming is disabled if this parameter is set to 0.

+#### deltaPercent explained
 _deltaPercent_ is the percentage of the current numerical data range which a polled data value must exceed to be considred "new".
 As an example, consider a temperature range of 100, a deltaPercent of 2, and the current temerature of 34.
 In such a case, a device poll must produce a value of 36 or greater, or 32 or less than in order to be stored as a current value.
 35 or 33 will be ignored.  deltaPercent may be any value greater than 0 or less than 100, and may be fractional.
 If not defined, the default is 5 percent.

+#### bus file for Linux-based I2C access
+_bus_ defines the device file on Linux-based systems from which to read and write data.
+Since this driver is tightly coupled with the lower level hardware driver, it will not work with Windows-based systems.

-####Defining the value ranges
+#### Defining the value ranges
 Value ranges may also be defined in the config, and are closely related to deltaPercent.
 If not defined, the software will keep track of minimum and maximum values and derive the range from them.
 However, that takes time for the software to "learn" the ranges, so they can be defined in the config object:
 ```
 "pressure_range":<numeric range>